Becton Dickinson reaches $60 million settlement over pelvic mesh devices

-NEW YORK (Reuters) - Becton Dickinson and Co said on Thursday it has reached a $60 million settlement with the attorneys general of 48 U.S. states and Washington D.C., resolving allegations it concealed the risks of now-discontinued pelvic mesh devices.
+NEW YORK (Reuters) - Becton Dickinson and Co agreed to pay $60 million to resolve allegations by the attorneys general of 48 U.S. states and Washington D.C. that its CR Bard unit concealed the risks of its now-discontinued transvaginal pelvic mesh devices.

-The Franklin Lakes, New Jersey-based company said the settlement resolved litigation involving the former CR Bard Inc, which it acquired in 2017.

-In related court papers, New York Attorney General Letitia James said CR Bard misrepresented or failed to disclose risks associated with the devices, including chronic pain, vaginal scarring, vaginal shortening, infection and inflammation.
+In related court papers, New York Attorney General Letitia James said CR Bard misrepresented or failed to disclose risks associated with the devices, including chronic pain, vaginal scarring, pain during intercourse, infection and inflammation.

 The devices contained synthetic, multi-strand, knitted, or woven mesh intended to be implanted in the pelvic floor to treat stress urinary incontinence or pelvic organ prolapse, which are both common, non-life-threatening conditions.

-The U.S. Food and Drug Administration over several years issued multiple notices related to safety of the devices.
-In 2016, the agency reclassified transvaginal pelvic organ prolapse devices as high risk.
+The U.S. Food and Drug Administration over several years issued several notices about the devices’ safety, and in 2016 reclassified transvaginal pelvic organ prolapse devices as “high risk.”

+CR Bard stopped selling the devices in the United States in 2016, one year before it was acquired by Becton Dickinson for about $25 billion.

+“While CR Bard was putting income before the health of customers in need of care, women were put in danger,” James said in a statement.

-The company said it settled to avoid the time and expense of further litigation, has fully reserved for the payout, and complies with all laws and regulations governing its medical products.
+The company said it settled to avoid the time and expense of further litigation, has fully reserved for the payout, and complies with all laws governing its medical products.

 According to a regulatory filing, Becton Dickinson was defending against approximately 575 product liability claims involving its pelvic mesh devices as of June 30.

-Reporting by Jonathan Stempel in New York; Editing by Steve Orlofsky and Bill Berkrot
+Reporting by Jonathan Stempel in New York; Editing by Steve Orlofsky, Bill Berkrot and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.